karel-brinda/NanoSim-H/README.rst

 Read simulation
 ---------------

 Simulation stage takes a reference genome and possibly a read profile as input, and outputs simulated reads in FASTA format.
+At this point, NanoSim-H supports uncompressed files only (no gzip).

 .. command: nanosim-h --help